County Route 571 (New Jersey): History

-NJDOT has proposed a realignment of CR 571 in the Penns Neck neighborhood of West Windsor.
+The New Jersey Department of Transportation has proposed a realignment of CR 571 in the Penns Neck neighborhood of West Windsor.
 The various alternatives would have begun near the northern terminus of Route 64 at a new grade-separated interchange to provide access to the Princeton Junction Station and the existing Washington Road, run north of Penns Neck through the David Sarnoff Research, cross US 1 at a new grade-separated interchange, and return to the existing alignment south of the Millstone River.